MengLiu90/Navigating_Model_Learning_Dynamics_Using_SynerGNet/README.md

 ```h5py_dir_path``` denotes the directory path where the .h5 format graphs are stored.

 ```model_name``` specifies the model that you want to run.
 The available options are ```Baseline_model```, ```SAGEConv```, ```GATv2Conv```, ```GINConv```, ```TransformerConv```, and ```GENConv```.
+## Remark
+GENConv-configured GNN model was ultimately selected as the final model, designated as SynerGNet.
+For further details on SynerGNet and instructions on its usage, please refer to https://github.com/MengLiu90/SynerGNet.
+## Synergy Datasets used in this paper
+Two synergy datasets were utilized in this study:
+1. Original synergy dataset

+   The synergy data from AZ-DREAM challenge (https://www.synapse.org/#!Synapse:syn4231880/wiki/)
+3. Augmented synergy dataset

+   Augmented synergy data generated from the AZ-DREAM challenge synergy data.
+The complete augmented data can be accessed through https://osf.io/kd9e7/.